The Oklahoma Christian University Honors Program is designed for good thinkers who value knowledge for its intrinsic worth and its enabling power.

 Reinventing Undergraduate Experience: OC's Honors Catalyst Program Engages Students in All Majors

-This video features past winners of "Best Catalyst Project" awards in the Honors Program for Undergraduate Research, Creative Activity, or Pre-Professional Involvement.
+These videos feature past winners of "Best Catalyst Project" awards in the Honors Program for Undergraduate Research, Creative Activity, or Pre-Professional Involvement.
+Congratulations, graduates!

 "When entering the Honors Program, I really had no idea how it would impact my college experience.
 However, the Honors Program completely changed my perception of me and the world.
 The courses and readings challenge students to consider a larger world picture without neglecting the development of a personal identity.
 The experiences of the Honors Program gave me the skills and the confidence to achieve great success at Oklahoma Christian and in my graduate program as well."